pmunts/muntsos/README.txt

    The idea is to build a MuntsOS kernel (which takes a long time) once and install it to the target platform.
-Then application specific software can be built after the fact and installed as one or more tarball files in /boot/tarballs, Debian package files in /boot/packages/${BOARDBASE}, or extension programs in /boot/autoexec.d.
+Then application specific software can be built after the fact and installed as tarball files in /boot/tarballs; Debian, RPM, and NuGet package files in /boot/packages;
+   or executable programs and scripts in /boot/autoexec.d.

-   Prebuilt MuntsOS extension packages and programs are available at:
+   Prebuilt MuntsOS extension packages are available at:

    [17]http://repo.munts.com/muntsos/extensions